 Early Childhood Center

 Early Literacy is essential to developing reading and writing skills necessary to communicate effectively.
 The goal of the HPSD Early Childhood Center is to ensure children gain early literacy skills for success in grade school and beyond.
-The center offers early learning, standards-based activities to help children and parents learn and grow together in a fun way.
-Below is a full list of programming offered at the Center.
+The center offers early learning, standards-based activities to help children and parents learn and grow together in a fun way, such as:

 - Fun, Standards-based Learning Centers